electron/electron/docs/tutorial/distribution-overview.md

 ## Packaging

 To distribute your app with Electron, you need to package all your resources and assets into an executable and rebrand it.
-To do this, you can either use [specialized tooling] or do it manually.
+To do this, you can either use specialized tooling like Electron Forge or do it manually.
 See the [Application Packaging][application-packaging] tutorial for more information.